 - BASIC passes all parameters by reference.
 There is no way to override this; if you pass a constant or expression, a temporary cell is created and the address of the cell is passed. - BASIC, like COBOL, can't handle the return value from a function procedure.
 Likewise, it has no ability to generate an OPTION VARIABLE bit mask.
-Because all parameters are call-by-reference, you cannot generate a proper bit mask.

-BASIC passes a parameter type descriptor just in front of (lower memory address) the first parameter.
-The called procedure may use this or ignore it--see the BASIC Interpreter reference manual for addresses of the parameters.

-The following illustrates how BASIC data types map to SPL data types:
+Because all parameters are call-by-reference, you cannot generate a proper bit mask. - BASIC passes a parameter type descriptor just in front of (lower memory address) the first parameter.
+The called procedure may use this or ignore it - see the BASIC Interpreter reference manual for details.
+This descriptor does not interfere with the normal addresses of the parameters. - The following illustrates how BASIC data types map to SPL data types: